4th-earth/site-fourth-earth/content/sprinkles.md

 |11         |Multiply base Potential Energy by 3, target Antagonist.                                               |
 |12         |Antagonist can’t act for 2 rounds; no longer considered an Active Character.                          |

 *A note on Recurring and Compounding: A Protagonist is fighting an Antagonist with a Difficulty Rating 6; based on Proficiency Ranks in the Protagonist's Action.
 The Player rolls a Critical, success resulting in the Difficulty Rating being reduced by 2, becoming a Difficulty Rating 4.
 Every following round, the Antagonist’s Difficulty Rating will be 4 (Recurring).
-If the Player manages to roll the same Critical, combat success a second time, the Antagonist’s Difficulty Rating becomes 2 (compounding).
+If the Player manages to roll the same Critical, aggressive success a second time, the Antagonist’s Difficulty Rating becomes 2 (compounding).
 This could increase to the point where the Antagonist’s Difficulty Rating becomes 0.*

 ### Aggressive Failure: Criticality